nidejesus/ATF-Test_Step-Configurations/README.md

 ### :contains()

-Add this to any other normal selector to search for an element/elements that contain the given text.
+Add this to any other normal selector to search for an element/elements that contains the given text.

 - input:contains("Submit")
 - #banner:contains("Success")